To form an LLC, you file articles of organization (or similar document) with the state business filing office—typically, the Secretary of State.

 Next up is the Federal Tax ID (or Employer Identification Number / EIN).

-You should obtain an EIN from the IRS.
+You’ll obtain your EIN from the IRS.
 This nine-digit number will be used by the IRS to identify your LLC, so you’ll need to include it in all of your tax forms and communications with the IRS and your state tax agency.

-- It helps prove that your LLC is a legal entity that’s separate from you personally, just like the operating agreement discussed above.
+- It helps prove that your LLC is a legal entity that’s separate from you personally, just like an operating agreement.

 - Using your EIN rather than your Social Security number can be a smart step in avoiding identity theft, which is frighteningly common today.